awslabs/aws-s3-transfer-manager-rs/docs/design/scheduler.md

 handshake) and inside the scheduler (the moment `generate_work` transitions a descriptor back to idle).

-**Mechanism.** On the state-machine side, `TransferContext::set_pending` is called by the poller *before* it evaluates the gating condition, and every mutator follows `lock → mutate → unlock → try_wake`. `try_wake` only calls `scheduler.wake(id)` if the pending flag is set, and either the poller's flag-set-before-check or the mutator's post-unlock wake is guaranteed to be observed.
+**Mechanism.** On the state-machine side, the poller's condition check and `TransferContext::set_pending` call both happen under the transfer's state lock.
+Every mutator follows `lock → mutate → unlock → try_wake`.
+Because both sides hold the same lock, they are serialized: either the mutator's change is visible to the poller's check (so it returns Ready and never sets pending), or the poller sets pending first and the mutator's post-unlock `try_wake` observes it and fires.

 On the scheduler side, the descriptor carries a `wake_requested` flag that `wake` sets unconditionally, whether or not its `ready_set.insert` succeeds.